Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 - Pay for my order using my bank card, with as few barriers to this transaction as possible.
 - Receive a visual cue confirming my order, so I know it's been processed correctly.
 - View detailed information about each book in the store, to help decide if it's right for me.
+- Browse the store's blog for news and updates.
+- View my order history to see what I purchased previously and when.

 ### Store owner